Updated September 19, 2021

-Here’s an alphabetical list of the 54 savings banks or thrift banks in the Philippines
+Here’s an alphabetical list of savings banks in the Philippines

 |Savings Bank||Location of Headquarters||Number of Branches|

 |1||1st Valley Bank, Inc., A Development Bank||Cagayan de Oro||81|

 |2||AllBank (A Thrift Bank), Inc.||Wack Wack, Mandaluyong City||17|